as9219/Live-Translation-App/README.md

-This prograsm requires the following packages to be installed:
+This program requires the following packages to be installed:

 <b>For Windows:</b><br>
 <code>npm install @react-navigation/native @react-navigation/bottom-tabs react-native-vector-icons</code>